 Tan Dilian, a former Israeli intelligence officer who co-founded a cyber-surveillance firm in Cyprus, was reportedly arrested in mid-March on suspicion of unlawful surveillance activities after he landed in the Republic with his pregnant wife.

-Dilian’s arrest warrant had been issued along with two other Israeli nationals who were wanted for questioning by Cyprito authorities in connection with privacy law violations in the vicinity of Larnaca International Airport.
+Dilian’s arrest warrant had been issued along with two other Israeli nationals who were wanted for questioning by Cypriot authorities in connection with privacy law violations in the vicinity of Larnaca International Airport.

 Police told Knews that officers briefly detained Dilian upon landing at Larnaca on a private jet and ordered the couple remain under quarantine for 14 days in accordance with public health protocols.